BlackAsLight/DeletedItems/README.md

  - When you open the shop GUI, with the `/di` command, you start on page 0.
 There is a paper bottom at each side of the bottom row to move to the next or previous page.
  - There is a book button at the centre of the bottom row which allows you to toggle those next/previous page buttons to last/first page buttons.
  - The items for sale in the shop is ordered in decending order of stock available, however it only checks the order periodically.
- - Damaged items in the shop, like swords, tools, and armour, lose one durability every half an hour until they're either purchased by a player or run out and get deleted.
-If these types of items go into the store undamaged then they won't lose durability and get deleted while in the shop.
+ - Items that can take damage, like sowrds, tools, and armour, lose one durability every half an hour until they're either purchased by a player or run out and deleted from the shop.
+Elytra is not exempt from hitting zero durability and getting deleted even though the lowest you can work it down to from flying is 1 durability.

 ### Price Calculation: